CleverRaven/Cataclysm-DDA/doc/MAPGEN.md

 | repeat | (optional) Value: `[ n1, n2 ]`.
 Spawn item randomly between `n1` and `n2` times.
 Only makes sense if the coordinates are random.
 Example: `[ 1, 3 ]` - repeat 1-3 times.
 | custom-flags | (optional) Value: `[ "flag1", "flag2" ]`.
 Spawn item with specific flags.

+The special custom flag "ACTIVATE_ON_PLACE" causes the item to be activated as it is placed.
+This is useful to have noisemakers that are already turned on as the avatar approaches.
+It can also be used with explosives with a 1 second countdown to have locations explode as the avatar approaches, creating uniquely ruined terrain.

 ## Extra map features with specials
 **optional** Special map features that do more than just placing furniture / terrain.